 Top it with your favorite toppings and enjoy!
 (Oh yes, one tip: if the tortilla gets stuck to the plate, you can carefully loosen it with a cheese slicer.
 In my kitchen, cheese slicer is a handy tool for several kinds of small tasks, from transferring cookies onto a baking sheet to grating chocolate!)

-My low-carb microwave tortilla experiments
+My microwave keto tortilla experiments

 Every day, I bring crisp bread for my son for the day care, but once I didn’t have time to bake bread in the oven, so I decided to use microwave instead.
 I’ve made crisp bread in the microwave several times, but my son was insisting something different than the usual microwave crisp bread I had made.
 Lately, his favorite crisp bread has been this one from KZ Clean Eating.
 However, that crisp bread (or parmesan crackers, as the product is named), contains flax seeds and I’m not too happy to give those for my son (talk about phytoestrogens!), that’s why I bake my own bread rather with chia seeds than with flax seeds.